6DammK9/nai-anime-pure-negative-prompt/ch06/manjaro.md

 - *Unless specified, I always use GUI "Add/Remove Software" (pamac), "(GNOME) Settings" and "System Monitor".*

+- **Always enable remote access because xorg / gnome session will easily break.** You can always fallback to typical remote server.

 ### 1.2 Hardware discussion ###

 - Remove all AI GPUs / disk drives etc. and leave only the basic hardwares running (a tiny GPU, a blank OS drive, LAN / WIFI module which is supported in UEFI, and USB install media) for the OS installation.